 It’s time for governments to put people—not powerful corporations— in control of their data.
 The European Union and California state have already passed strong data protection laws, and now U.S. lawmakers in Congress have begun drafting their own bills.
-But lobbyists representing the tech, telecom, and advertising industries are doing everything they can to weaken consumer and state-level protections so they can keep mining our personal information for their own financial gain.
+But lobbyists representing the tech, telecom, and advertising industries are doing everything they can to weaken consumer and state-level protections so they can keep mining our data for their own financial gain.
 We need Congress to pass a strong data privacy law based on facts, not industry-fueled myths.

 There is no such thing as “privacy” in the digital age.